BOARD OF DIRECTORS MANDATE

 - Change of occupation, directorships or independence

-Directors may serve on the boards of other public companies so long as these commitments do not materially interfere and are compatible with their ability to fulfil their duties as a member of the Board.
-Directors must advise the Board chair in advance of accepting an invitation to serve on the board of another public company.
+Directors may serve on the boards of other companies so long as these commitments do not materially interfere and are compatible with their ability to fulfil their duties as a member of the Board.
+Directors must advise the Board chair in advance of accepting an invitation to serve on the board of any public company.

 Each director shall promptly advise the Company’s corporate secretary in writing of each directorship held in relation to a public company in any jurisdiction, and any material change in their principal employment (including retirement from their principal employment).
 In addition, directors have an ongoing obligation to inform the Board (by advising the chair of the Corporate Governance Committee) of any changes in their circumstances or relationships that may affect the Board’s determination as to their independence.